reonmgr/my-princess-sandhya/README.md

 <button onclick="secret()">Tap Here ❤️</button>

 <p id="secret">
-My dearest Sandhya🫶🏻🙆🏻💕
+My dearest budi Sandhya🫶🏻🙆🏻💕
 <br><br>
 Whenever you doubt yourself, remember that there is someone who feels lucky to have you.
-I love you ❤️♾️
+I love you in every universe ❤️♾️
 </p>

 </div>